 In the First Amendment and defamation areas, Ms. Berman has extensive experience in both state and federal courts.
 In particular, she has defended media and non-media clients in numerous defamation and defamation-related tort cases.
 In many of these cases, she has successfully obtained dismissals of these actions.
 Notably, she successfully defended Paramount Pictures in Muzikowski v.
-Paramount Pictures, et al, in which the plaintiff claimed the movie Hardball was based on his life and portrayed him in a defamatory manner.
+Paramount Pictures, et al., in which the plaintiff claimed the movie Hardball was based on his life and portrayed him in a defamatory manner.
 Ms. Berman initially defeated the plaintiff’s attempt to enjoin the movie’s release and then obtained summary judgment.
 A federal appeals court upheld the trial court’s summary judgment ruling.
-She also has represented media companies in other First Amendment matters, such as in quashing subpoenas to obtain outtake footage or testimony from reporters about their newsgathering activities.
+Ms. Berman also is defending a client in numerous class actions alleging violations of various state right of publicity statutes.

 A recipient of numerous recognitions for her work, Chambers has ranked her in Litigation: General Commercial (Illinois).
 Ms. Berman is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
-In 2006, Lawdragon magazine named her to its "New Stars, New Worlds" list of 500 lawyers who are "carving the path to the new heights of the legal profession.”
-In 2017, she was recognized by Legal 500 US in its Trade Secrets category.
 The JUF/Jewish Federation honored Ms. Berman with its coveted Davis, Gidwitz & Glasser Award, which recognizes “young leaders who represent an ideal of dedication and service to the Jewish community.”
 Illinois Super Lawyers and members of the Leading Lawyers Network regularly name her among their ranks in the areas of business litigation, arts, entertainment and sports law, and civil rights/constitutional law.
 Legal 500 has recommended her in the area of intellectual property – trade secrets.